Celebrate National Poetry Month with these resources to help you teach students how to read, write, and share poems.

 Submitting Letters to the Academy of American Poets

-We encourage you to submit your students' letters to the Chancellors for possible publication on Poets.org in May 2017.
-Send all letters via post or email by April 30, 2017.
+We encourage you to submit your students' letters to the Chancellors for possible publication on Poets.org in 2018.
+Send all letters via post or email by April 30, 2018.
 Please include each student's first name, the student's grade level, the name of your school, and the poet that inspired his or her poem.
 If your students are submitting their own letters individually, please make sure that they include your name and email address and the name of your school.

 The Academy of American Poets